 i.
 Is the MTW PHA allocating costs within statute?
-Yes Is the MTW PHA implementing a local asset mana gement plan (LAMP)? iii.
+Yes ii.
+Is the MTW PHA implementing a local asset mana gement plan (LAMP)? iii.
 Has the MTW PHA provide a LAMP in the appendi x?
-No iv. v.
-If the MTW PHA has provided a LAMP in the appendix, please describe any proposed changes to the LAMP in the Plar Year or state that the MTW PHA does not plan to make any changes in the Plan Year.
-N/A i.
+No iv.
+If the MTW PHA has provided a LAMP in the appe Year or state that the MTW PHA does not plan to ndix, please describe any proposed changes to the LAMP in the make any changes in the Plan Year.
+Plan N/A i.
 Description of RAD Participation